tungtv202/MyNote/Java/Concurrency.md

 3. If you want to execute some tasks periodically or at certain time in the future, use newScheduledThreadPool

 ## Notify vs notifyAll ?

 If you are not sure which to use, then use notifyAll

+## Reactor Schedulers

+- `Schedulers.parallel()`: The number of parallel threads is equal to the number of machine threads.
+Example = 8, 12, 16.
+In time, we can have many threads, (example 100), but only N threads can be parallel. (max N=8,12,16...)
+- `Schedulers.boundedElastic()`: by default is x10 machine threads.
+Example = 80, 120, 160.
+- By default, `parallel` and `boundedElastic` is daemon thread.
+If we using `.newParall` or `.newBoundedElastic`, daemon thread = false
+- `Schedulers.elastic` - Deprecated - unlimited threads we can create.
+(Note: The default time-to-live for unused thread pools is 60 seconds, use the appropriate factory to set a different value.)